 By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-The Board of Managing Directors is responsible for the preparation of the Report Board of Managing Directors in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+The Board of Managing Directors is responsible for the preparation of the other information, including the Report of the Board of Managing Directors in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.